theunicornguild/the-reading-potato/05_template_inheritance/02_python_1_creating_a_base_template.md

-`template inheritance` is a way for us to decrease redundant code. we'll be doing that by creating a template with the things that are in common with all the pages and remove these redundancies from all the templates and instead make them `inherit` the code from the base template.

 Let's start by creating a new template which will have everything the pages have in common.
 If you take a look at all the templates that we wrote, you'll find out that the below was written in all of them.

 `main/templates/base.html`